 Redundancy Legal Advice for Employers

-Most business owners will agree that making staff redundant is one of the hardest parts of running a business.
+Most employers and business owners will agree that making their employees redundant is one of the hardest parts of running a business.

 Unfortunately, changing market conditions or the needs of the business as a whole sometimes mean that an employer is forced to restructure their company.
 If circumstances dictate that you need to make an employee redundant, it’s important that you do so in accordance with their rights under the law and the terms of their contract.

-Our employment solicitors can advise you on all kinds of managed redundancy issues, including:
+We can advise employers on all kinds of managed redundancy issues, including:

 - Legal redundancy procedures

 - Collective redundancy

 - Voluntary redundancy and early retirement

 - Redundancy arising from business mergers, acquisitions or takeovers